Skip to content

 Here are a couple revered books to add to your shelf that'll definitely capture your interest and help you get started with a better understanding of Indigenous history.

-Have you been searching for some new tunes lately?
+Tired of those same old music playlists?
 Need another book to make progress on your Goodreads challenge?

 Whether you're heading to the campground or the couch this summer, consider adding some of these great reads by Indigenous authors to your reading list.
 From YA novels to poetry, there's something for everyone.